The Criterion Collection, a continuing series of important classic and contemporary films presents Shura.

 WARNING: MMC! is usually unconcerned about spoiling a nearly 50 year old film, however I suspect that Toshio Matsumoto’s Shura is little seen outside of Japan and I know from experience that the film is best seen with fresh eyes.
 And as Shura is a difficult film to discuss in any depth without revealing its plot and as I hope to do some justice to Matsumoto’s fascinating film with this post, this is fair warning: spoilers abound below.
 If you haven’t seen Shura, do yourself a 135-minute favour and watch it below!

 A late example of the cruel jidai-geki, Toshio Matsumoto’s Shura (1971) may be its darkest entry, taking the subgenre’s violently critical stance against samurai heroism and thoroughly painting it black.
-Based on the Kabuki play Kami Kakete Sango Taisetsu (Lovers’ Pledge), penned by Tsuruya Nanboku (best known for Yotsuya Ghost Story) and also known as Koman Gengobei (Koman and Gengobei), the film operates a sidequel to Chushingura, the famed account of the 47 18th-century ronin who avenged the death of their master and the dissolution of their Akō domain after two years of patient, anxious planning.
+Based on the Kabuki play Kami Kakete Sango Taisetsu (Lovers’ Pledge), penned by Tsuruya Nanboku (best known for Yotsuya Ghost Story) and also known as Koman Gengobei (Koman and Gengobei), the film operates as a sidequel to Chushingura, the famed account of the 47 18th-century ronin who avenged the death of their master and the dissolution of their Akō domain after two years of patient, anxious planning.
 Shura‘s main character is Gengobe (Katsuo Nakamura), a potential 48th ronin to the Chushingura story, who must repay a 100 ryo debt before being able to rejoin his brethren and participate in their honourable vengeance.
 Gengobe, like many of the 47, has taken on the appearance of having fallen into hard times – selling his personal goods, drinking, and taking up with a geisha named Koman (Yasuko Sanjo) – although his case may be less of a charade than other’s.
 When Gengobe’s loyal vassal Hachiemon (Masao Imafuku) returns to their home with 100 ryo raised by farmers and poor merchants to reinstate the samurai, Gengobe is torn between dutifully pursuing his clan’s vengeance or selfishly using the funds to redeem Koman and take her for his wife.
 The dilemma is made all the more timely by Koman’s “lover’s pledge’ tattooed to her arm and by the news that her contract will be bought out that night by a client intent on making her his mistress.
 After much agonized conflict, Gengobe does redeem Koman but it is then revealed that her messenger is in fact her husband, Sangoro (Juro Kara), and that Koman’s affections have been a ploy to exploit the samurai and free Koman to return to her marriage, reunite with her lost child, and restore themselves into the good graces of Sangoro’s father.
 Betrayal and heartbreak drive Gengobe mad and the remainder of Shura traces the ronin’s brutal and merciless vengeance against Koman, Sangoro, and all those connected to the scheme.

 Matsumoto establishes in its opening sequences an aesthetic and narrative approach particular to Shura.
 The film begins with a large, pale sun setting, turning an orange sky red until eventually descending into darkness fully.
 The image resembles a kind of hellish inversion of the Japanese flag and marks the film’s only moment of colour.
 In its place is a disquieting world of perpetual darkness, described by Noël Burch as one where “much of the architecture is simply slabs of darkness.”
 Gengobe is pursued by police lanterns and Matsumoto intensifies the samurai’s perspective by repeating shots of him looking backward in overdetermined panic.
 He pounds on the main gate of a residence and calls for Oboshi (leader of the 47 ronin) but receives no reply.
 He then arrives home and calls for Koman without answer.
 Breaking down the door, he discovers a massacre – dead bodies, pools of blood, a slain Koman, and Gengobe himself hanging dead from a noose.
 He suddenly wakes to find a cheerful Koman who questions him about his dream and presciently remarks that “dreams are the mirror of the true heart!”
 Inadvertently, Koman declares the authority of the earlier sequence, nodding not just to the foreshadowed violence still to come but also giving authority to Shura‘s frequent detours through Gengobe’s subjective reveries, as when the film presents his imagined interventions into Koman’s meeting with her client and his later fantasies of poisoning Koman and Sangoro.
 Burch declares that these disruptions “create a permanent threat to the linearity and unity to the diegesis” and provide Matsumoto with room to explore anomalous narrative techniques like slow pans between characters that unexpectedly describe shot reverse shot exchanges and dreamy slow-motion that stands as an ambivalent marker between imagination and reality.
 For Burch, the imperceptible movement between these levels of reality (objective and subjective) and the ostentatious talent of Matsumoto’s filmmaking makes Shura “one of the most important and beautiful films made in Japan since Kurosawa’s prime.”